 Just like humans, animals also have an endocannabinoid system as they have cannabinoid receptors in their brain and central nervous system as well.
-Our pets’ endocannabinoid system partially controls their inflammation, pain, motor control, skin condition, appetite, aggression, anxiety and neurological disorders.
+Our pets’ endocannabinoid system partially controls their swelling, irritation, motor control, skin condition, appetite, aggression, anxiety and neurological disorders.
 CBD is an agonist, weakly binding to endocannabinoid receptors, causing a long-lasting response with non-intoxicating effects.

 THC on the other hand, can be poisonous to pets.
 It is therefore important to select a CBD product that is “non-psychoactive”, like Pet CBD from Herbily Ever After™.
 Please consult with your veterinarian prior to giving your pet CBD.

 There have been many successful cases of the use of medical cannabis to help pets with diseases or illnesses.